GitLab Or GitHub- Which One Should You Choose for 2026?

 Which Spelling Should You Use?

-Since GitLab and GitHub are brand names, always keep their original spelling.
+Since gitlab vs github comparison are brand names, always keep their original spelling.
 For accompanying words:

 Common Mistakes with GitLab or GitHub